pkmofficial/crud-todo-app/readme.md

 ---

-## Task
+## Overview

-- In this assignment I have to create full stack MERN application with authetication and after this it should get to the dashboard of my todo.
+- In this project, I have to create full stack MERN application with authetication.

-- Where Schema model will be having:
+- Dshboard will consist of following schema models:

   - User Schema (Username,password,email)